-Interstate 65 connects the Deep South with the Midwest, providing a north-south connection from the ports of the Gulf of Mexico to the ports of the Great Lakes.
-Alabama’s main street, I-65 begins in the “Port City” of Mobile and runs northeast through wide swaths of pine forest to the capital of Montgomery.
+Interstate 65 connects the Deep South with the Midwest, providing a connection from the ports of the Gulf of Mexico north to the ports of the Great Lakes.
+Designated the Heroes’ Highway in Alabama, I-65 begins in the “Port City” of Mobile and runs northeast through wide swaths of pine forest to the capital of Montgomery.
 Beyond there, I-65 continues northward to the economic hub of the state in Birmingham before reaching the Huntsville area between Madison and Decatur.
 North of Huntsville and Interstate 565, I-65 passes through 120 miles of the Volunteer State with a direct line through Nashville.

-Within the Tennessee capital city, Interstate 65 changed alignments in 2000 to overtake the former Interstate 265 along the west side of the central business district.
-Beyond there, I-65 shares a short overlap with Interstate 24 in north Nashville before angling northeast toward the Bluegrass State.
+Within the Tennessee capital city, I-65 changed alignments in 2000 to overtake the former Interstate 265 along the west side of the central business district.
+Beyond there, I-65 combines with Interstate 24 along a short overlap in north Nashville before angling northeast toward the Bluegrass State.

-Traveling through Kentucky, Interstate 65 ventures across hilly terrain to Bowling Green and Elizabethtown.
+Traveling through Kentucky, Interstate 65 traverses hilly terrain to Bowling Green and Elizabethtown.
 The freeway passes to the east of Fort Knox en route to Shepherdsville and the south suburbs of Louisville.
-I-65 bisects Kentucky’s largest city before crossing the Ohio River into the Falls City area of southern Indiana.
+I-65 crosses Kentucky’s largest city before spanning the Ohio River into the Falls City area of southern Indiana.

 Ohio River Bridges

 Within Louisville, Kentucky, the Ohio River Bridge Project focused on I-65 in addition to the East End Bridge for Interstate 265.
 The project included the addition of the Downtown Crossing, a second bridge for I-65 across the Ohio.
 Accommodating northbound traffic, the new cable-stayed bridge doubled capacity, with the original John F. Kennedy Memorial Bridge redesigned for southbound only use.
-Additional work focused on improvements to the Kennedy Interchange, where Interstates 64, 65 and 71 come together outside Downtown.
+Additional work focused on improvements to the Kennedy Interchange, where I-64, I-65 and I-71 come together outside Downtown.
 Improvements cited from the project web page include:4

-Realignment of Interstate 64 between Interstate 65 and Interstate 71 to a new alignment south of the existing alignment
+- Realignment of Interstate 64 between I-65 and I-71 to a new route south of the existing one

-In December 2006, costs were estimated for the improvements slated for Interstate 64, Interstate 65, and Interstate 265 in Louisville.
-Reaching over 60% of initial estimates, the cost for two new Ohio River Bridges, and the reconstruction of the Downtown “Spaghetti Junction” interchange between Interstates 64, 65, and 71, was estimated to be $3.9 billion.
+In December 2006, costs were estimated for the improvements slated for I-64, I-65, and I-265 in Louisville.
+Reaching over 60% of initial estimates, the cost for two new Ohio River Bridges, and the reconstruction of the Downtown “Spaghetti Junction” interchange between I-64, I-65, and I-71, was estimated to be $3.9 billion.
 The components of this major construction initiative were as follows:5